LordAmit/Brightness/README.md

 - Now `brightness.desktop` should look like 'Brightness Controller' and should have an icon.
 - Double-click Brightness Controller and the app should run.

+It should be mentioned that bash script and compiling from source code gives you the latest Brightness Controller.

 ## What are the requirements / dependencies / things I need to run it?

 Three dependencies only.